tanica/FastZendPaginator/README.md

 Usage:

-//in your Mapper for example
+in your Mapper for example
 $adapter = new \Application\Library\UDbSelect($select,$this->getDbAdapter(),new UHydratingResultSet(new UserHydrator(),$this->getEntityPrototype()));

 $paginator = new \Application\Library\UPaginator($adapter);